fxu1024/fxu1024.github.io/docs/ds/cmlquotamgmt.md

 - Note: The user cml01's session was allocated to the node ("feng-ws2.sme-feng.athens.cloudera.com") with the available CPU resources.

-## 7. Conclusion
+## 8. Conclusion

-- Namespace Level Quota Management is new feature starting from PvC 1.5.2.
+- Workspace Level Quota Management is Technical Preview in PvC 1.5.2.
 - Pools are organized in a hierarchical manner by defining each CML namespace with quota as resource limits.
     - Each pool can never use more resources than the quota configured by itself.
     - The usage of all children combined can never exceed the quota configured on the parent.
 - The available resource of k8s node is hard limit if resource request does not go beyond any quotas.